-You may recognise Facebook Plugins via the Facebook logo, the “Like” button or the term “Facebook” on the Site.
+You may recognize Facebook Plugins via the Facebook logo, the “Like” button or the term “Facebook” on the Site.
 If you use our services, your browser not only connects to our server but also to Facebook’s servers.
 Thus, the content of the Plugin is transmitted to your browser which embeds content on the Site.
 Hence, Facebook receives information that you used our services.
-If you use our services while logged into your Facebook account, Facebook may be able to link use of our services to your Facebook account.
+If you use our services while logged into your Facebook account, Facebook may be able to link the use of our services to your Facebook account.
 E.g. if you click the “Like” button or post a Facebook comment this information may be transmitted directly to Facebook.
 We are not able to directly influence the amount of data which Facebook collects via the Plugin.
 Further information regarding data collected by Facebook may be found via the following link: [https://de-de.facebook.com/policy.php].

-Furthermore we use the social network twitter (“Twitter”), operated by Twitter Inc., 1355 Market Street, Suite 900, San Francisco, CA 94103 USA.
+Furthermore, we use the social network twitter (“Twitter”), operated by Twitter Inc., 1355 Market Street, Suite 900, San Francisco, CA 94103 USA.

-You may recognise references regarding Twitter via use of the Twitter logo or the term “Twitter” on the Site.
+You may recognize references regarding Twitter via the use of the Twitter logo or the term “Twitter” on the Site.
 If you use our services, your browser not only connects to our server but also to Twitter Inc.’s servers.
-Thus, content of the Plugin is transmitted to your browser which embeds content on the Site.
+Thus, the content of the Plugin is transmitted to your browser which embeds content on the Site.
 Hence, Twitter Inc. receives information that you used our service.
 If you use our services while logged in with your Twitter account, Twitter Inc. may be able to link use of our services to your Twitter account.
 If you use functions of Twitter separately, this information is transmitted directly to Twitter Inc.